chriswailes/RLTK/README.md

 ## Lexers

-To create your own lexer using RLTK you simply need to subclass the RLTK::Lexer class and define the *rules* that will be used for matching text and generating tokens.
+To create your own lexer using RLTK you simply need to subclass the {RLTK::Lexer} class and define the *rules* that will be used for matching text and generating tokens.
 Here we see a simple lexer for a calculator:

 	class Calculator < RLTK::Lexer
 		rule(/\+/)	{ :PLS }